What’s the secret to a perfect IB score? Focus, hard work and the right help.

 A clear goal at the beginning of a student’s IB journey is imperative for success, according to JEROME BARTY-TAYLOR, Managing Director of Barty Education and Development, who helped support Cloe through her Diploma years.
 “There are two conversations I have with parents at this point: does your Diploma student need help identifying their IB goal, or do they need help achieving that goal?”

-Listen to this episode of our podcast, Schools in Hong Kong, where Jerome shares some practical guidance for managing home learning while school is closed in Hong Kong.
+Listen to this episode of our podcast, Schools in Hong Kong, where Jerome shares some practical guidance for managing online learning.

 Step 2: Determination and Clarity of Support